 From mobile play to celeb gamers and better tech for people to play on, there are many reasons for the success.
 Of course, the games which people can play also make a big difference – not only because they look and sound better but also because game developers make games based on popular themes.
 Nothing illustrates this more than sports games.

 Sports are simply huge around the world.
 Soccer, for example, is said to have over three billion fans globally, while football or basketball also have large fanbases.
 Just as keeping up with the latest gossip is vital for gamers, finding the latest sports news is essential for these fans too.
 If you like to follow sports, then The Game Day is an excellent website for sporting news.
-It brings together all the information you need on the top sports around in one handy-to-read place online.
+It brings together all the information you need, including a bet of the day.
+The site has all the top sports around in one handy-to-read place online.
 While the upcoming NFL or basketball season might be top sporting news right now, the forthcoming yearly cycle of sports games is a top priority in gaming.

 But what might we expect from each new edition of top sporting game franchises in 2021?